NCEAS/vbshiny/README.md

 A Helm chart to build and deploy a Shiny application on the `rocker/shiny-verse` image.

+The chart includes configuration options to modify the overall Shiny configuration through a ConfgMap, and includes an example app in the `app` directory which illustrates access to the VegBank API.

 VegBank is an open source, community project.
 We [welcome contributions](./CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc.

-## Documentation

-Documentation is a work in progress, and can be found ...

 ## Development build

+For the Shiny app to run, it's dependencies must be satisfied by the image that is run.
+The current Dockerfile provides the dependencies needed for the sample app, installing both apt packages and R packages that are needed.

 Build the Docker image with: